bowman2001/perplexdoc/content/doc/appendix/config/_index.md

     parent: appendix
     pre: toggle_on
 title: Project Configuration
+linktitle: Config
 weight: 1005
 ---

 The following pages include the configuration for this project.
 The sections therein do not include the main section identifier as they do in the Hugo documentation.
-The names of the files are these identifiers, except for the top level file `config.yaml`.
+The names of the files are these identifiers, except for the top level file {$config.yaml}.